17 Easy Ways to Reduce Plastic Exposures

 - BONUS IDEA – Commit to making one day a month a zero-plastics day.
 Do not purchase, use, or discard any disposable plastic items.
 Make everything you use re-usable or compostable.

 As you’re making the shift away from plastic, make sure you recycle the plastics you find with the appropriate recycling center.
-And, make a note in your Autoimmune Tracking Log to see if reducing or eliminating plastics makes a difference for you.
+And, make a note in your Health Tracking Log to see if reducing or eliminating plastics makes a difference for you.

 DISCLAIMER: This post contains affiliate links.
 Purchasing products through these links provides me with a small commission on the sale of the product.
 It does not increase your cost, but provide a small source of income to support my mission of ensuring all moms with autoimmune disease live the healthy and energetic lives they want.